Shaftesbury Enterprise Impact Report 2020-21 (COPY)

 ALL PARENTS

-This half-term, the Shells have had PSHEE lessons covering the topics of puberty and emotional change.
+This half-term, the Shells have enjoyed PSHEE lessons related to life skills.

 Remove